SaidaMusa/documantationMDN/README.md

 const is unvariable but we can change the inside value here.It has properties so we can choose and change it.

+### const

+The const declaration declares block-scoped local variables.
+The value of a constant can't be changed through reassignment using the assignment operator, but if a constant is an object, its properties can be added, updated, or removed.